 Before You Start

-- Ensure that you're clear on any necessary work clothes, tools and materials you need to take to the job
+- Ensure you're clear on any necessary work clothes, tools and materials you need to take to the job

 - If required by the employer, ensure that you take the necessary identification, paperwork and licences